How to Revive a Dying Bromeliad

 Temperature…

-Bromeliads are also fairly unusual in that the require a 10ºF fluctuation in temperature from day to night in order to photosynthesize.
+Bromeliads are also fairly unusual in requiring a 10ºF fluctuation in temperature from day to night to photosynthesize.

-The optimal daytime temperature range between 70ºF to 90ºF (21ºC to 32º) and between of 50ºF to 65ºF (10ºC to 18ºC) during the night.
-Consider whether your bromeliad is too near any source of indoor heating as this can cause the opposite temperature cycle with higher temperatures at night which is contrary to the preferred conditions.
+The optimal daytime temperature ranges between 70ºF to 90ºF (21ºC to 32º) and between of 50ºF to 65ºF (10ºC to 18ºC) during the night.
+I would consider whether your bromeliad is too near any source of indoor heating as this can cause the opposite temperature cycle with higher temperatures at night, which is in contrast to the preferred conditions.

 Any exposure to temperatures outside the preferred range can contribute to the bromeliad turning brown.

-The key to reviving bromeliad with brown leaves is to replicate the conditions of its native environment by increasing the humidity with regular misting, maintaining a temperature range of between 50ºF and 90ºF and planting the bromeliad in an aerated, porous potting medium.
+From experience, the key to reviving bromeliad with brown leaves is to replicate the conditions of its native environment.
+I do this by increasing the humidity with regular misting, maintaining a temperature range of between 50ºF and 90ºF, and planting the bromeliad in an aerated, porous potting medium.

-• Maintain a temperature range of between 50ºF to 65ºF (10ºC to 18ºC) at night and 70ºF to 90ºF (21ºC to 32º).
-Keep the bromeliad on the other side of the room from radiators or any source of indoor heating and do not allow any leaves to be in contact with the cold glass of a window.
+- Maintain a temperature range of between 50ºF to 65ºF (10ºC to 18ºC) at night and 70ºF to 90ºF (21ºC to 32º).
+I keep my bromeliad on the other side of the room from radiators or any source of indoor heating and do not allow any leaves to be in contact with the cold glass of a window.

-• Place the bromeliad in an area of bright indirect sunlight, away from full sun.
-If any of the leaves have been scorched brown or bleached by the sun, cut the leaves back to the base of the plant with a sharp pair of pruners as these individual leaves do not recover their green appearance.
+- Place the bromeliad in an area of bright indirect sunlight, away from full sun.
+If any leaves have been scorched brown or bleached by the sun, cut them back to the base of the plant with a sharp pair of pruners, as these individual leaves do not recover their green appearance.
+I place mine in a bathroom (as the window is frosted, which diffuses the light) or in a bright room with a sheer curtain, which I found is also effective at softening the harsh sunlight.

-• Keep the bromeliad’s ‘tank’ or ‘well’ topped up when watering.
-If the bromeliad cultivar is an epiphytes (most houseplant bromeliads are) then it is important to water the tank rather then the soil to prevent the leaves turning brown as damp soil promotes the conditions for root rot.
+- Keep the bromeliad’s ‘tank’ or ‘well’ topped up when watering.
+If the bromeliad cultivar is an epiphyte (most houseplant bromeliads are), then it is important to water the tank rather than the soil to prevent the leaves from turning brown, as damp soil promotes the conditions for root rot.
+I find I have to top mine up every week to prevent it from turning brown and crispy.

-• Always re-pot bromeliads in an orchid potting medium rather than potting soil.
+- Always re-pot bromeliads in an orchid potting medium rather than potting soil.
 Normal potting soil is not porous enough for the bromeliad and retains too much water.
-Orchid potting medium is well aerated, which allows for good drainage and replicates the growing conditions of the bromeliad’s native environment, to prevent root rot and browning leaves.
+Orchid potting medium is my favorite as it is well-aerated, which allows for good drainage and replicates the growing conditions of the bromeliad’s native environment to prevent root rot and browning leaves.

-• Plant bromeliads in terracotta or unglazed clay pots.
-Terracotta and clay are naturally porous which allows the potting medium to dry more evenly to mitigate the risk of root rot.
-Always repot the bromeliad or bromeliads off setts in a pot that is one size larger then the previous pot.
-Bromeliads are so sensitive to overwatering and damp soil mediums that it is important use a slightly larger pot as this should dry at a similar rate to the previous pot.
+- Plant bromeliads in terracotta or unglazed clay pots.
+Terracotta and clay are my preferred pots as they are naturally porous, which allows the potting medium to dry more evenly and mitigate the risk of root rot.
+Always re-pot the bromeliad or bromeliads off-setts in a pot that is one size larger than the previous pot.
+Bromeliads are so sensitive to overwatering and damp soil mediums that it is important to use a slightly larger pot, as this should dry at a similar rate to the previous pot.

-• Cut away any individual leaves that have turned brown.
-Once the leaves have turned brown they do not turn green again so snip them back with a sharp pair of pruners.
+- I would cut away any individual leaves that have turned brown.
+Once the leaves have turned brown, they do not turn green again, so I snip them back with a sharp pair of pruners.

-Once you have corrected the environmental conditions that were causing your bromeliad’s leaves to turn brown and created the optimal conditions, with high humidity, bright light, the preferred temperature range, and the right potting medium, it is more likely the bromeliad should recover.
+Once you have corrected the environmental conditions that were causing your bromeliad’s leaves to turn brown and created the optimal conditions, with high humidity, bright light, the preferred temperature range, and the right potting medium, it is more likely the bromeliad should recover, but I find full recovery can take months.

-However, if he bromeliad’s leaves have turned brown because of any issues pertaining to overwatering, damp or compacted soil is likely to cause root rot which is more difficult for the plant to recover from.
+However, if the bromeliad’s leaves have turned brown because of any issues pertaining to overwatering, damp, or compacted soil, it is likely to cause root rot, which is more difficult for the plant to recover from.

-If the original mature plant dies back then bromeliads often grow off setts in abundance, which is are very easy to propagate to save the plant.
+If the original mature plant dies back, then bromeliads often grow off setts in abundance, which is very easy to propagate to save the plant.
+I have had to do this many times, and it has been the best way to revive it.

 (Read my guide, How do I Care for a Bromeliad Indoors).